Listening to our Cities: Using Smart Sensors and Machine Learning to Study Urban Noise Pollution

 Noise annoyance, personality, and health: a longitudinal study

 Correlations between noise and cardiovascular diseases have been extensivly studied.
 The majority of these studies rely on cross-sectional data of noise expose or noise annoyance and health.
 In this study (work in progress) we define different noise annoyance profiles from longitudinal data and investigate the cummulative effect of noise annoyance on health.
 Furthermore, we analyse the effect of personality traits on the chance of belonging to a specific noise annoyance profile.
 Lastly, we attempt to analyse the direction of causality, checking for possible reverse effects from deteriorating health conditions on increased self-reported noise annoyance.
 For this purpose, a longitudinal latent class analysis was performed and several cross-lagged panel models have been estimated.
 Preliminary results show that noise annoyance remains relatively constant over time: 75% of participants are generally not annoyed by street noises, 6% are chronically annoyed, and only 19% are occasionally annoyed, thus varying within the 8 years of observation.
 3 of the Big Five personality traits were found to significantly affect noise annoyance class memberships: Subjects scoring high on extraversion and emotional stability are less likely to be chronically annoyed, while subjects scoring high on intellect and imagination are more likely to be chronically annoyed.
 Chronic noise annoyance was found to be correlated with heart complaints and sleeping problems.
 No significant correlation with heart attacks or high blood pressure was found.
 The Cross-Lagged Panel Models indicate a possible reverse effect from sleeping problems on self-reported noise annoyance.
 However, due to limitations of the panel data further research into possible reverse effects is necessary.
-The results of this study will be presented at the International Congress of Sound and Vibration (ICSV) 30 in Amsterdam.

 Contact